Performance Psychology (Online Distance Learning Part-time) MSc/PGDip/PGCert

 - Qualification: MSc/PGDip/PGCert

-- Duration: Part-time by Distance Learning, normally over 3 years
+- Duration: Part-time by Distance Learning - you have the option to study for the MSc over 2 or 3 years

 Do you often wonder why performance breaks down under pressure or how do I get the best out of my team?
 This online distance learning MSc degree in Performance Psychology is aimed at anyone who has an interest in performance psychology.
 It will better prepare you to perform as a coach, an athlete, or work as an applied performance psychologist in sport, business, armed forces, and the performing arts.